 DGCM began operating in 1965 as The Credit Union Stabilization Fund.
 Since 1968, legislation has required that every Manitoba credit union and caisse be covered by a deposit guarantee entity.
+In 2022, DGCM was given the additional responsibility to oversee CUCM.
+Previously, CUCM had been regulated by the federal government, followed by the Financial Institutions Regulation Branch (FIRB).

 DGCM established a governance framework that closely follows best practices in the financial industry.
-Our framework is based on the legal, regulatory, institutional, and ethical environment that addresses the administration and controls in our organization.

-DGCM regularly reviews its objectives to ensure we remain focused on our mandate to fully guarantee the safety of member deposits.
+Its' framework is based on the legal, regulatory, institutional, and ethical environment that addresses the administration and controls in its' organization.DGCM regularly reviews its objectives to ensure it remains focused on its mandate to fully guarantee the safety of member deposits.
 There are internal programs in place to closely monitor the Manitoba credit union and caisse environment and keep DGCM apprised of changes and trends.
-Our proactive risk-based approach to regulation allows us to become involved earlier to mitigate potential risks to the Guarantee Fund.
+DGCM's proactive risk-based approach to regulation allows it to become involved earlier to mitigate potential risks to the Guarantee Fund.